 1. Completion of the online application form and payment of the application fee.

 2. A baccalaureate degree or equivalent from an accredited college or university (for U.S. degrees, accreditation by one of the six regional accrediting associations: MSA, NASC, NCA, NEASC-CIHE, SACS-CC or WACS-Sr.).

 3. An undergraduate and graduate (if applicable) cumulative grade point average (GPA) of at least 3.00.
 Undergraduate coursework in fields related to public health should generally exceed a GPA of 3.00.

-*GRE General Test scores are not required of applicants who are currently enrolled in (in good academic standing) or have completed a doctoral-level degree at an accredited U.S. institution of higher learning that required a standardized test score for admission.
+*A standardized test is not required of applicants who are currently enrolled in good academic standing or have completed a degree in a graduate program at an accredited U.S. or Canadian institution of higher learning that required a standardized test score for admission.